-What you need to apply for a Michigan Commercial Drivers License
+Minimum Requirements to apply for a Michigan Commercial Driver’s License

-These are the steps you need to complete to get your Michigan commercial driver’s license.
+These are the minimum requirements you need to complete to get your Michigan commercial driver’s license.

 - Age Requirement: You must be age 21 to drive a commercial motor vehicle across state lines (interstate).
 If you are between the ages of 18 and 21, you will receive a license with a K restriction allowing you to drive a commercial motor vehicle in Michigan only.

 - The federal regulations and Michigan law require all drivers who have a Commercial Driver License (CDL) to provide proof of Legal Presence in the United States.
 Click the link for Acceptable Proof of Citizenship or Legal Presence.